oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 This architecture protects against tokens leakage from the browser, but creates a CSRF attack vector: once the user is authenticated, the BFF proxy will automatically add tokens to calls to the resource server.

-Cookies must be protected, not only from the browser itself using

 <!--
 TODO: Add another description of the alternative architecture where access tokens are passed to JS and the JS app makes API calls directly. https://mailarchive.ietf.org/arch/msg/oauth/sl-g6zYSpJW3sYqrR0peadUw54U/
 -->